-Competency Performance Target How Assessed Where Assessed When Assessed Results Improvements Identify whether process (P) or curriculum (C) (Date changes were made)
+Competency Performance Target How Assessed Where Assessed When Assessed Results Curricular Improvements (Date changes were made)

 Direct Measures

 Indirect Measures

 STANDARD 6: LEARNER PROGRESSION

 - 6.1 The school has policies and procedures for admissions, acceptance of transfer credit, academic progression toward degree completion, and support for career development that are clear, effective, consistently applied, and aligned with the school's mission, strategies, and expected outcomes. - 6.2 Post-graduation success is consistent with the school's mission, strategies, and expected outcomes.
 Public disclosure of academic program quality supporting learner progression and post-graduation success occurs on a current and consistent basis.